Japan’s growth drops amid pandemic, worse times likely ahead

 Japan has seen more than 16,000 people infected with the virus and more than 700 deaths, but those numbers are relatively low given it has the world’s oldest population.

-Japan eased its state of emergency last week for most of the country thought hot spots like Tokyo are maintaining restrictions.
-Though many places are starting to reopen, normal operations and a recovery in consumption are not expected anytime soon.
+Japan eased its state of emergency last week for most of the country, though hot spots like Tokyo are maintaining restrictions.
+While many places are starting to reopen, normal operations and a recovery in consumption are not expected anytime soon.

+Robert Carnell, regional head of research Asia-Pacific at ING, said the damage to the private sector will continue, even as public demand picks up, helped by government aid.

+“So even though the state of emergency has been criticized as being a halfhearted response to the pandemic, compared with many other nations, it has still resulted in a substantial reduction in economic activity, and will weigh on growth,” he said.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama